Spring Boot Pre-Interview Guide Part 3: Documentation & AOP — Swagger · MDC · Aspect

 |---|---|---|---|

-| Filter | Servlet | Before/after DispatcherServlet | Encoding, CORS, Authentication |
+| Filter | Servlet | Before/after DispatcherServlet | Encoding, CORS, MDC, token parsing |

-| Interceptor | Spring MVC | Before/after Controller | Authentication, Logging, Authorization |
+| Interceptor | Spring MVC | Before/after Controller | Auth checks, common response headers |

-| AOP | Spring Bean | Before/after method execution | Transactions, Logging, Caching |
+| AOP | Spring Bean | Before/after method | Transactions, execution timing, retry |

-- Handling HTTP request/response itself: Filter
+- Dealing with the raw HTTP request/response → Filter

-- Pre/post Controller processing: Interceptor
+- Pre/post processing around the Controller → Interceptor

-2. Request/Response Logging AOP
+3.2 Request/Response Logging Aspect

 @Aspect